sylfort/yolo-chimera/README.md

 ## Overview

-This backend application forms the core logic of the YOLO-Chimera project.
+This backend application forms the core logic of the Image Classifier project.
 It exposes a RESTful API that allows a client application (like the companion [Vue.js frontend](https://github.com/sylfort/chimera-frontend)) to upload images of Japanese sweets ("Kinoko no Yama" and "Takenoko no Sato").

 The backend then:
 1. Receives the uploaded image.